How to Start a Beauty Supply Business

 Approximate Minimum Startup Cost:

 Bare essential – If the business is home-based, you can expect to pay under $500 to start selling and making commissions.
-On the other end of the spectrum, a brick and mortar store will cost about $2,500 to $5,000 for the initial overhead, licensing, and products.
+On the other end of the spectrum, a brick and mortar store will depend on how big you want to go and whether you’re going to sell products or manufacture your products.

 Special Requirements for This Business: